 Keeping your information secure

 We aim to keep any personal data provided by you securely by using appropriately robust and password protected storage facilities.
 Our staff are provided with training about data protection and data handling.

-We keep personal data for a relevant period of time in accordance with the Data Protection Act 1998, and which may be required of us by law.
+We keep personal data for a relevant period of time in accordance with UK GDPR regulations, and which may be required of us by law.
 At the end of this period your data will either be deleted completely or anonymised along with other data so that it can be used for analysis to better understand engagement with our activities, projects and services.

 We will inform you in a timely manner if we have reason to believe the security of your data has been breached.